Country of origin: Canada

 It was during this new television stint that Fox shocked the entertainment world and his fans across the globe by revealing he had Parkinson’s disease.
 Afterward, Fox committed himself to the campaign for increased Parkinson’s research.
 In 1999, he testified before congress for Parkinson’s disease research and treatment, and in 2000 he launched his own foundation.
 Fox has also chronicled his experience in four books, all New York Times bestsellers.

 Based in New York City, the Foundation has a tremendous national presence.
-The Foundation’s portfolio $800 million in funding for research, drug trials and other disease-modifying therapies for Parkinson’s and dyskinesia.
+The Foundation has a portfolio of $800 million in funding for research, drug trials and other disease-modifying therapies for Parkinson’s and dyskinesia.
+In 2021, the Foundation began advancing a vaccine for Parkinson’s through clinical trials.
 Resources for understanding Parkinson’s can be found here on the Foundation’s website.

 To learn more about how immigrant entrepreneurs give back, read the blog post Immigrant Entrepreneurs Embrace Social Responsibility.